 HPC term for workload submitted by a user to a scheduler for the purpose of scheduling resources on which the workload executes when started up by the scheduler.
 This guide will use this term to identify workload, in whatever form, submitted to a scheduler that schedules the workload for execution on a system (HPC cluster or commercial datacenter).
 Typically, a user creates a script that executes the workload (one or more applications) and submits the script to the scheduler where it becomes a "job".
 The user also gives information identifying the types of resources, typically one or more nodes and optionally other hardware (such as GPU or MIC accelerators) or software and/or software licenses, required by the workload to execute, either in the job script itself or at the time of job submission (for example, via command line options or web portal form).
 The scheduler schedules the job for the requested resources and when they are available allocates them to the job and then starts the job by executing the script on one of the allocated nodes.
-The scheduler.
+The script executes the workload (s)/application(s) that then use the resources allocated to the job by the scheduler.